 Adding Rocks and Mulching

 Mulching and adding rocks are convenient ways to keep the bare soils covered.
-You can very simply use these methods to cover any area of land.
+You can very use these methods to cover any area of land.
 Many gardeners use rocks to hold the soil in place to stop water from washing the soil away.
 You can buy small polished stones and place them near streams, waterways, or bare ground.

 It also reduces excess water absorption and gives a relaxing vibe to the garden.
 Another popular method among both gardeners and farmers is mulching.
 It keeps the top layer of soil protected from getting washed or blown away by water and wind.
 Consider adding mulching to your bare lands where you don’t plan to grow any plants.

-As we all know, flooding of water is a major cause of soil erosion.
+As we all know, water flooding is a major cause of soil erosion.
 Excess water that the soil can’t absorb creates puddles washing away the top layer of the earth.
 So remember to frequently water as required and not overflow your land.
 You can set up a time to water the plants, advisably around six to ten in the morning.

 Create Pavements or Path for Walking